 We create opportunities for people to enhance their lives through training, workforce development services and collaboration with other community organizations.
-Learn more about our programs and services by viewing our 2018 Workforce Development Impact Report.
+Learn more about our programs and services by viewing our 2022 Goodwill Impact Report.

 Goodwill’s programs are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 CARF is an independent, not-for-profit agency promoting quality, value, and optimal outcomes of services through a consultative process that centers on enhancing the lives of the persons receiving services.
 View a full list of Goodwill’s Accreditations and Licenses.